12cycle/12cycle-website/docs/manual-qa.md

 ## Embeds & External Integrations

+1. Hero CTAs for GitBook and 4Meme open in new tabs and announce focus outlines.
+2. Proof of Culture cards animate on hover without shifting layout; governance callouts remain keyboard accessible.
-1. Dexscreener chart loads, transitions from skeleton to iframe, and external link opens new tab.
+3. Dexscreener iframe transitions from skeleton to live chart and “View on Dexscreener” opens in a new tab.
-2. X/Twitter embed populates timeline; on rate-limit, fallback card displays with Visit button.
-3. Clipboard toast and IntersectionObserver still function when DevTools throttling is enabled (Slow 3G profile).
+4. Clipboard toast and IntersectionObserver still function when DevTools throttling is enabled (Slow 3G profile).

 ## Accessibility Checks